 Furnace and Fugue: A Digital Edition of Michael Maier’s Atalanta fugiens (1618) with Scholarly Commentary is a born-digital publication based on my 2013-14 postdoctoral research project about Atalanta fugiens at the Science History Institute.
-Atalanta fugiens is a remarkable 17th-century multi-media book by Michael Maier that presents his paean to wisdom achieved through alchemical arts using music, image, and text.
+Atalanta fugiens is a remarkable 17th-century multi-media book by Michael Maier and his paean to wisdom achieved through alchemical arts in music, image, and text.

-I co-edited Furnace and Fugue with Tara Nummedal, Professor of History at Brown University.
-Our project has been produced through Brown University’s Digital Publishing Initiative, supported by the Andrew W. Mellon Foundation, and it will be published by the University of Virginia Press in July 2020.
+I co-edited Furnace & Fugue with Tara Nummedal, Professor of History at Brown University.
+Our project has been produced through Brown University’s Digital Publishing Initiative, supported by the Andrew W. Mellon Foundation, and now published by the University of Virginia Press.

 Tara and I represent an important model for cross-professional collaboration.
-The Furnace and Fugue enterprise came out of the efforts and risk-taking of an independent scholar (me) and a tenured professor (Tara) in how we fused together our ideas as well as access to communities and resources in creating this project.
-Furnace and Fugue also characterizes disciplinary diversity – some of our contributors are institutionally affiliated, others not, yet collectively we show what academe is capable of achieving when we work together.
-In this, Brown’s institutional support together with the Mellon grant constitutes the project’s glue by providing the necessary opportunity and resources to bring Furnace and Fugue into being and out into the world.
+The Furnace & Fugue enterprise came out of the efforts and risk-taking of an independent scholar (me) and a tenured professor (Tara) in how we fused together our ideas as well as access to communities and resources in creating this project.
+Furnace & Fugue also characterizes disciplinary diversity – some of our contributors are institutionally affiliated, others not, yet collectively we show what academe is capable of achieving when we work together.
+In this, Brown’s institutional support together with the Mellon grant constitutes the project’s glue by providing the necessary opportunity and resources to bring Furnace & Fugue into being.
+The University of Virginia Press bring our project out into the world.

 Making this digital edition involved many people and moving parts.
 It is built upon collaboration between a host of experts: performers; historians of science, music, mathematics, and art; digital humanities scholars; and rare books curators.
 I created this team while I was a Fellow researching Maier’s Atalanta fugiens at the Science History Institute from 2013-14, and subsequently brought the project to Brown to work with Tara on the production of the digital edition.
-I am indebted to Ron Brashear, Library Director at the Institute during that time, for his support of my work.
+Special thanks go to Ron Brashear, Library Director at the Institute during that time, for his support of my work.

 • Fully searchable text in original Latin and German as well as English translation